nlin0/nlin0/README.md

 I like hiking, Nintendo games, drawing, video-making, and spending time with friends and family.

-I'm currently working on a Mini RAG
+I'm currently working on a Mini RAG and the Cornell AutoBoat Team Website

 <br>